 A sampling technique is a specified process used by the researcher to select entities of the sample (Kothari, 2012).
 The study employed simple random sampling technique.
 Simple random sampling is a method of sampling that involves the identifying specific respondents representative of a given population to take part in the study.
 In simple random sampling, the respondents were drawn based on members' shared attributes or characteristics.
-Respondents were randomly selected to participate in this study and this will be based on convenience and knowledge-about-the_discipline_of_early_supplier_involvement_in_Local_Governments.
+Respondents were randomly selected to participate in this study and this will be based on convenience and knowledge about the discipline of supplier involvement in Local Governments.
 Purposively, respondents with a wide exposure of the entity's operations were also sampled to take part in this study.